Above: Bayeté Ross Smith (American, born 1976), Got the Power: Montgomery, 2022, steel, aluminum, cassette tapes, and boomboxes, Lent by the artist

 A New Kind of Art Installation

-The Montgomery Museum of Fine Arts is excited to announce an upcoming installation in the John and Joyce Caddell Sculpture Garden by New York-based interdisciplinary artist Bayeté Ross Smith.
-For his project in Montgomery, Ross Smith will construct a site-specific work, from his Got the Power: Boomboxes series.
-Opening May 21, 2022, the installation at the MMFA will be a 14-feet tall and 8-feet wide tower constructed from hundreds of boomboxes.
-This tower explores how boomboxes have been an important element in urban communities and also within popular culture.
-As part of the project, Ross Smith will collaborate with local residents to collect stories about Montgomery and community members’ favorite songs to form a playlist.
-The sculptural installation will broadcast this audio story and oral history of our city.
+New York-based interdisciplinary artist Bayeté Ross Smith constructed a site-specific work from his Got the Power: Boomboxes series here at the MMFA.
+Standing 14-feet tall and 8-feet wide, this monumental u-shaped tower was constructed from hundreds of boomboxes and explores how boomboxes have been an important element in urban communities and also within popular culture.
+As part of the project, Ross Smith collaborated with local residents, collecting community members’ favorite songs and stories about Montgomery to form a playlist.
+This audio story becomes an oral history of our city and is broadcast from the sculptural installation.
 Together, the sculpture and the soundscape function, as he says, as “a symbol of pride, power, and autonomy.”

 Organized by the Montgomery Museum of Fine Arts, Montgomery, Alabama.

 Support for this installation is provided by lead sponsors Mr. and Mrs. Barrie H. Harmon III and sponsor Max Credit Union.